Overkiz/emmy-lua-doc/README.md

 This repo is intended for developers using IntelliJ with the [EmmyLua plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua) or preferably, now, [IntelliJ-Luanalysis](https://github.com/Benjamin-Dobell/IntelliJ-Luanalysis/).

-It makes linting and static analysis much better for Overkiz libraries by providing annotated stubs.
+It makes linting and static analysis much better for libraries by providing annotated stubs.

 # Configuration

-File -> Settings -> Languages & Frameworks -> EmmyLua
+File -> Settings -> Languages & Frameworks -> Lua

 Add this repo root into "lua additional sources root".